-The main objectives of this project are a final report, presentations, and a co-authored paper, etc: 1.
-Reproducing and comparing the estimates of the CBC merger rate and the SGWB from [6] and [7], which are based on different approaches, including simple simulations of individual events and numerical evaluation of analytical expressions for the SGWB.
+The main objectives of this research are:

+1. Reproducing and comparing the estimates of the CBC merger rate and the SGWB from [6] and [7], which are based on different numerical methods, including simple simulations of individual events and numerical evaluation of analytical expressions for the SGWB.